MERNCraft/Nail-It/docs/md/30-Hitting-More-Than-Once.md

 ![Composite image: creating the `launch.json` file](images/launchJSON.webp)

 VS Code will create a new file at `Nail_It/.vscode/launch.json`.
-This will tell VS Code that, in the future, when you run the debugger, you want to `node` to `launch` the file at `"${workspaceFolder}/main.js"` and not to bother you with any code written in `node_internals`.
+This will tell VS Code that, in the future, when you run the debugger, you want `node` to `launch` the file at `"${workspaceFolder}/main.js"` and not to bother you with any code written in `node_internals`.

 This is the file where you can add the line `"console": "integratedTerminal"`: